afaonline/Microbit_PN532/README.md

 Simple PN532 NFC reader library for Micro:bit.
 Based on https://github.com/otlich/pn532

-# Installation
+# Installation and function reference
 Copy pn532.py to your Micro:bit filesystem.
-Use `import pn532` in your main module to access functions
+Use `import pn532` in your main module to access functions:

+    pn532.connect()

+Initialize i2c interface

+    pn532.scan_i2c()

+Scan for devices on i2c bus.
+Returns an array of bytes, each byte is an address of i2c device.
+Please note that built-in magnetometer and accelerometer share the same bus (their addresses are 0x0E and 0x1D).
+Most likely your PN532 will have address 0x24 (decimal 36).

+    pn532.get_version(addr)

+Returns an array of bytes which contains module version informations

+    pn532.wait_card(addr)

+Waits for a NFC card to be read.
+Returns an identificator of the card in hex string

 # Wiring and other notes
 Connect your PN532 module to Micro:bit